SabinePlay/GithubPlay/README.md

 # GithubPlay

-To play wwwith Github from different accounts
+To play with Github from different accounts